Connor-Tluck/Job_Tracker_LaunchDarkly/PROJECT_DETAILS.md

 This application demonstrates a comprehensive integration of LaunchDarkly's feature flag ecosystem into an existing job tracker application.
 The project showcases how LaunchDarkly can be used to control feature releases, implement user targeting, run experiments, and manage AI configurations dynamically.

-The application integrates **30 feature flags** that control page access, component visibility, and feature toggles throughout the application.
+The application integrates **38 feature flags** that control page access, component visibility, feature toggles, business user mode, and admin documentation pages throughout the application.
 These flags are managed through LaunchDarkly's React Client SDK for browser-side evaluation and Node.js Server SDK for server-side operations, enabling real-time flag updates without page reloads.

 ---